Teetotalers to Tea Parties

-The Preston Temperance Society of 1823 was started in the north of England by Joseph Livesey to promote abstinence from alcoholic beverages.
+The Preston Temperance Society of 1823 started in the north of England by Joseph Livesey.
+He promoted abstinence from alcoholic beverages.
 The movement quickly spread throughout England and to the States.
-In the village where I was raised in Yorkshire, there was a hotel called the Temperance Hotel.
-The picture above depicts Christian women in the New York promoting the movement .

-It is not clear where the term ‘Teetotaler” originated and why someone who never drinks alcohol is referred to as such, but it has nothing to do with tea.
-However, the movement laid the foundation to something that would change the world.
+It is not clear where the term ‘Teetotaler” originated or why someone who never drinks alcohol is referred to as such.
+However, it has nothing to do with tea.
+However, the movement laid the foundation for something that would change the world.

 In 1864 the Aerated Bread Company opened what would become known as the ABC Teashop.
-The manageress of this London based company had been serving tea and snacks gratis to customers of all classes, and received permission to open a commercial tea room on the premises.
-This created a place where women of the Victorian era could take a meal ‘unescorted’ without sullying her reputation!
+The manageress of this London-based company served tea and snacks gratis to customers of all classes.
+She opened a commercial tea room on the premises.
+This is a place women of the Victorian era to take a meal ‘unescorted’ without sullying her reputation!

-Soon other companies followed and from the 1880’s onwards, fine hotels began to offer tea service.
-Going out to tea became a fashion reaching its heyday in the Edwardian era (1901-1914).
-By 1913, tea was an elaborate and stylish affair served in palm courts with string quartets playing, leading to the even more fashionable tea dances.
+Soon other companies followed, and from the 1880s onwards, fine hotels began to offer tea service.
+Going out to tea was a fashion reaching its heyday in the Edwardian era (1901-1914).
+By 1913, tea was an elaborate and stylish affair.
+Served in palm courts with string quartets playing, and leading to the even more fashionable tea dances.
 How I would have loved to have been part of the era!

-Changes in social patterns and lifestyle came about and fashions change.
-Cocktails once again became popular, though tea continued as the choice of drink at home and the workplace.
+Fashions change, and so do social patterns and lifestyles.
+Cocktails once again are popular, though tea continues as a drink at home and in the workplace.

 Thankfully there is a new surge of interest in tea drinking and going out for tea.
-I have enjoyed some recent outings myself as you can see in previous posts.
-Tea dances are enjoying a revival and tea parties are becoming a popular option to celebrate weddings, family events and gatherings.
+I love going to tea houses, as you can see in previous posts.
+Tea dances are enjoying a revival, and tea parties are becoming popular to celebrate weddings, family events, and gatherings.

-Whether you are a Teetotaler or totally into to tea, please join Local Tea Company in this fascinating journey of TEA through the centuries.
+In conclusion, whether you are a Teetotaler or totally into tea, please join Local Tea Company in this fascinating journey of TEA through the centuries.
 Maybe the best is yet to come!

-Tags: Aerated Bread Company, BestTeas, EdwardianEra, JoesphLivesey, local coffee + tea, LocalTea, loose leaf tea, Preston Temperance Society, sarasota, Siesta Key, sip locally, tea, Teas, TeeTotaler, temperance, VictorianEra, Yorkshire
+Tags: Aerated Bread Company, Best teas, BestTeas, Duranko, EdwardianEra, JoesphLivesey, local coffee + tea, Local Tea, Local Tea Co, LocalTea, loose leaf tea, Preston Temperance Society, sarasota, Siesta Key, sip locally, SRQ, tea, tea blog, Tea Journey, Teas, TeeTotaler, temperance, VictorianEra, Yorkshire